 The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

-I loved my business idea like my baby, so I kept feeding it without any plan.
+I loved my business idea like my baby, so I kept feeding it without any planning.
 It kept getting weight, on my chest, and pulling me down until it finally failed.
-So, I lost all my investments in this idea.
+So, I lost all my investments in that idea.

 Why it didn’t succeed?